From 1997 to 2015, the moments when Larry Nassar could have been stopped

 "This could have stopped in 1997," one accuser said.

-With the U.S. Olympic Committee launching an independent investigation and the Michigan Attorney General set to review the matter, more details about who knew what and when could come out in the future.
+With the U.S. Olympic Committee and the Michigan Attorney General launching independent investigations, more details about who knew what and when could come out in the future.

 For now, here's a look at some of the moments when women say they reported Nassar's behavior but he wasn't prevented from abusing again: